Supply chain mapping gives you visibility of your supplier network, helps mitigate risks and enables you to achieve compliance with confidence.

 What is supply chain mapping?

-For businesses looking to mitigate risk, improve ESG, make operations more sustainable and potentially save money in the current turbulent economic climate, accurate supply chain mapping and transparency are essential.
+All businesses looking to mitigate risk, reach strategic ESG goals, strengthen supplier networks and make cost savings, accurate supply chain mapping and transparency are essential.

 What is the purpose of supply chain mapping?

-Supply chain mapping and transparency will create a centralised database for all of your supply chain data, allowing you to report on and segment your data with ease.
-It provides businesses with greater visibility and enables them to identify any potential risks or vulnerabilities.
-Supply Chain transparency is also a key requirement for most global legislation affecting retailers and brands, so it is essential for businesses to gain compliance.
+Supply chain mapping creates a centralised database for all of your supply chain data, allowing you to report on and segment your data with ease.
+It offers businesses enhanced supplier visibility, allowing them to identify potential risks or vulnerabilities.

-Engaging with your suppliers to achieve transparency and map your supply chain will capture a wide range of data, including, but not limited to:
+Engaging with your suppliers to map your supply chain will capture a wide range of data, including, but not limited to:

-• Evidence of any required certifications and audits (Including CAPs), as well as deadlines and renewal dates
+- Evidence of any required certifications and audits (including Corrective Action Plans (CAPs)), as well as deadlines and renewal dates

-Segura is a supply chain transparency and mapping tool, ensuring that a business supply chain data is always accurate and up-to-date by:
+Segura is a supply chain mapping tool, designed to keep your business's supply chain data is always accurate and up-to-date by:

 The benefits of mapping a supply chain and gaining transparency